TomYeoman/reading-list/README.md

 - 😍 White hat UX design

 ## Languages
-- ✅ Modular javascript
+- 🌑 Modular javascript

 ## Self improvement
 - 😍 The subtle art of not giving a f*ck
 - 😃 The miracle morning
+- 🌒 How to to stop worrying and start living

+Psychology
 - 😍 The talent code
+- 🌒 Atomic habits

 ## Marketing/Sales/Negotiation

-- ✅ How to win friends and influence people in the modern age
+- 🌒 How to win friends and influence people in the modern age

 ## Resources ( Where I look to find ideas on what to read )